-This species is known from Antioquia to Risaralda Departments on the western flank of the Cordillera Occidental in Colombia, at elevations of 1,500–1,800 m asl.
+This species is known from Antioquia to Risaralda Departments on the western flank of the Cordillera Occidental in Colombia, between 1,500–1,800 m asl.
 It is expected to occur in the fragmented suitable habitat between known localities (S. Arroyo pers. comm.
 March 2017).
 It occurs in two threat-defined locations and its EOO is 8,873 km2.

 Habitat and Ecology

-It is active on low vegetation in primary montane forests, and has not been recorded outside forest habitat.
+This species is active on low vegetation in primary montane forest, and it has not been recorded outside forest habitat.
 Breeding is by direct development.

 The major threat to the species is habitat loss, as a result of the expansion of agriculture and livestock farming in the region, which is also ongoing within Las Orquídeas National Park (S. Arroyo pers. comm.
 March 2017).

 This species occurs within Las Orquídeas National Park.
 It may also be found in Paramillo National Park, but the presence of the species needs further confirmation (S. Arroyo pers. comm.
 March 2017).